microsoft/LinuxTracepoints/README.md

 - To collect events without writing C++ code, use the Linux [`perf`](https://www.man7.org/linux/man-pages/man1/perf.1.html) tool to collect events to a `perf.data` file, e.g.
-  `perf record -e user_events:MyEvent1,user_events:MyEvent2`.
+  `perf record -k monotonic -e user_events:MyEvent1,user_events:MyEvent2`.
 Note that you must run the `perf` tool as a privileged user to collect events.
   - The `perf` tool binary is typically available as part of the `linux-perf` package (e.g. can be installed by `apt install linux-perf`).
 However, this package installs a `perf_VERSION` binary rather than a `perf` binary, so